Western Kentucky vs. Southern Miss prediction, odds: 2025 New Orleans Bowl picks from proven model

 A Tuesday college football bowl tripleheader has the Western Kentucky Hilltoppers taking on Southern Miss Golden Eagles in the middle matchup.
 It's the 2025 New Orleans Bowl as the former Conference USA rivals will renew acquaintances.
 WKU (8-4) has dropped back-to-back games, both coming by three points, while Southern Miss (7-5) is on a three-game losing streak.
 The Hilltoppers are 4-0 all-time versus the Golden Eagles.
 Blake Anderson, who was promoted from offensive coordinator to head coach, will lead Southern Miss both in this game and going forward after Charles Huff left for Memphis.

 Kickoff is at 5:30 p.m.
 ET from the Caesars Superdome in New Orleans.
-Southern Miss is 4-1 all-time in the New Orleans Bowl, while WKU won its lone prior appearance.
-The Hilltoppers are 1.5-point favorites in the latest Southern Miss vs. Western Kentucky odds, while the over/under is 58.5.
+After opening as slight underdogs, the Golden Eagles are now 1.5-point favorites in the latest Southern Miss vs. Western Kentucky odds, while the over/under is 58.5.
 Before making any Western Kentucky vs. Southern Miss picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: